 All of this is to say that antioxidants should come from a variety of food sources, which can include grass-fed meats, grass-fed dairy, fruits, vegetables, spices, and herbs.
 A diverse diet is always best for health.

-The other perk to grass-fed meat is that it has less unhealthy fats like omega 6 fats.
+The other perk to grass-fed meat is that it has fewer unhealthy fats like omega-6 fats.
 This type of fat is linked to more inflammation and cancer, so it’s good to keep it in check, especially if you are used to eating a Western diet.

 Importantly, the omega 6 to omega 3 ratio in grass-fed beef is strikingly better than conventional meat, with a typical ratio of around 3:1 to 5:1 [R].
 This ratio is linked to overall better heart health and lower risk of cancers too.